-Marques Vestal is a postdoctoral scholar and incoming Assistant Professor of Critical Black Urbanism.
+Marques Vestal is an Assistant Professor of Urban Planning and Critical Black Urbanism.
 He serves as a Faculty Advisor for Million Dollar Hoods, a community-driven and multidisciplinary initiative documenting the human and fiscal costs of mass incarceration in Los Angeles.
 He also serves as a historical consultant for the Luskin Center for History and Policy.
 Marques is a tenant of Los Angeles and a member of the South Central local of the Los Angeles Tenants Union.

 Marques is an urban historian studying the social history of residential property in Black Los Angeles during the rebellious twentieth century.
 His work links property conflict—the everyday contracts, solicitations, complaints, lawsuits, and murders over property—to broader transformations of real estate, urban development, and Black liberation.
 He argues that this space of incessant conflict is the unwritten housing policy of the United States.